gitlabhq/gitlabhq/doc/user/project/issues/index.md

 # Issues

-GitLab issues is an advanced and complete tool for tracking the evolution of a new idea or the process of solving a problem.
+The GitLab Issue Tracker is an advanced and complete tool for tracking the evolution of a new idea or the process of solving a problem.